NASCAR Whelen Modified Tour: 2021

-2021 saw the WMT return to two popular southern venues in Martinsville Speedway and Richmond Raceway, as well as an additional race at both Oswego Speedway and Riverhead Raceway.
+2021 saw the WMT return to two southern venues in Martinsville Speedway and Richmond Raceway, as well as an additional race at both Oswego Speedway and Riverhead Raceway.
 Lancaster Raceway and Beech Ridge Motor Speedway also made their returns after long stretches without WMT races.
-Patrick Emerling proved a worthy competitor to Justin Bonsignore, as the two ran head to head right down to the wire at the final race of the season at Stafford Speedway.
-Bonsignore would celebrate a long awaited win at the storied CT race track as he clinched the 2021 title on the strength of 2 wins.
+Patrick Emerling and Justin Bonsignore ran head to head right down to the wire at the final race of the season at Stafford Speedway.
+Bonsignore would win at the storied CT race track as he clinched the 2021 title on the strength of 2 wins.

 Cup series regular Ryan Preece would have a solid year, scoring wins at New Hampshire, Stafford, and Richmond.
 Tragically his car owner Eddie Partridge would pass away in the hours after the win at Richmond.
 The loss was huge for the modified racing community, as Partridge was one of the strongest supporters of modifieds over the years, fielding cars in many series, as well as saving the Riverhead Raceway.

 Doug Coby made a bold move to miss the first race at Oswego to run in the inaugural Superstar Racing Experience race at Stafford - a move that proved fruitful as he would go on to beat the star studded field in front of a live national TV audience.
 The win parlayed Coby to his first career NASCAR Camping World Truck series start, scoring a 12th place finish at Bristol driving the GMS Racing 24 truck.

 A large story line was the absence of any races at the fabled Thompson Speedway Motorsports Park.
 After being on the WMT schedule every year since the tours inception in 1985, the managing partners of the speedway decided to hold open tour type modified races instead.
 This did not prove popular amongst fans and teams alike, however TSMP returned to the WMT schedule for the 2022 season.